quotient-im/libQuotient/CONTRIBUTING.md

 ## End of TL;DR

-If you don't plan/have substantial contributions, you can end reading here.
+If you don't plan/have substantial contributions, you can stop reading here.
 Further sections are for those who's going to actively hack on the library code.

 ## Code changes